SandeepAswathnarayana/notes/Andrew Ng.md

 - **Should one consider pursuing a PhD?** Yes.
 If someone aspires to be a Professor.
 But what's more pivotal in both academics and companies: the PEOPLE you are ineracting with on a daily basis.
 For job search and career advice, consider watching [Andrew Ng on Building a Career in Machine Learning](https://www.youtube.com/watch?v=4kiHsIaK9_w)

 ## AI Fund:
-- Startups should be outcome driven and very customer obsessed.
+- "Startups should be *outcome-driven* and very *customer-obsessed*."
 - **Motivation behind AI Fund:** build AI fund to systematically create new startups from scratch, go after the rich space of opportunities in AI to get the projects done.
 - **What AI Fund does:** deals with the issues in making ML algos work in real life and deploy them into production, how to validate, get the specialized domain knowledge, help with key decisions, provide with the support structure and optimal ecosystem.